Smoked Tomatoes

 How To Make Smoked Tomatoes

-1. Preheat your Traeger pellet grill or other smoker as per the manufacturer’s instructions.
+Preheat your Traeger pellet grill or smoker according to the manufacturer’s instructions and set it to 225°F (107°C).

-3. Toss the tomatoes with minced fresh garlic, olive oil, salt and pepper.
+In a bowl, toss the tomatoes with the minced fresh garlic, olive oil, salt, and black pepper until evenly coated.

-4. Arrange the tomatoes on your grill pan or basket and smoke them at 225-F for 45 minutes to an hour.
+Arrange the tomatoes in a single layer on a grill pan or smoker basket.
+Place them in the smoker and cook at 225°F for 45 minutes to 1 hour.

 Chef Jenn’s tips